dgaydukov/cert-ocpjp11/files/ocpjp11.md

 File => Project Structure => Project SDK (chose either 8 or 11)
 ```
 why ms windows shows disk size less then they are 100gb = 93gb
-answer is simple, disk 1gb=1000mb, 1mb=1000kb, 1kb=1000bytes, this is the standard in si - International System of Units
+answer is simple, disk 1gb=1000mb, 1mb=1000kb, 1kb=1000bytes, this is the standard in SI (International System of Units)
 yet we have jedec where each increasing on 1024, take a look at this table
 ```
         si        jedec